-Blossoms unveil details of new album and share title track, 'Ribbon Around The Bomb'
+Blossoms unveil details of new album and share title track

 ‘The Last Chapter’

 Ogden added that the album revolves around a central character called ‘The Writer’.
-He explains: “The more songs I wrote, the more I realised that the writer referenced in the songs was in fact me.
+He explained: “The more songs I wrote, the more I realised that the writer referenced in the songs was in fact me.

 “Having been so busy for the past eight years I and the band have never really had the chance to step back and reflect on what we’ve achieved.
 You’re so focused on the future; write the next album then tour.
 Your life is usually mapped out at least two years in advance.”